-Sugarloaf Wealth Management, PAN board chair
+Sugarloaf Wealth Management, PAN leadership team

 Since 1999, our professional advisors network has played a critical role in the Community Foundation’s endowment programs.
 Our network is comprised of attorneys, financial planners, bankers, CPA’s and related professionals – all on a volunteer basis – who desire to help other professionals and their clients connect with the power of giving through the Community Foundation.

 Why should you join PAN?

 Because when you’re part of the Community Foundation’s Professional Advisors Network, you get:

 • Knowledge and Resources – We offer seminars, webinars, email updates and website-based tools to increase your philanthropic knowledge.

 • Networking – You’ll associate with like-minded professionals through invitations to PAN seminars, our Good2Give Gala and other special events.

 • Opportunity – You will have the ability occasionally to present to various Community Foundation audiences on relevant topics such as retirement and estate planning, gifting strategies, while honoring the relationships between advisors and their clients.

 • Recognition – you’re recognized on our web site and in various publications as a PAN member.

 • Satisfaction – You get the satisfaction of helping to make the place we all call home just a little bit better, not only for today but for the generations that follo